philippeitis/cpsc312-project/README.md

 In this section, we cover testing, and usage of the CLI to define functions and types, and performing various queries over them.
 Additonal features, including the REST API, are described in the [appendix](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#appendix).

 In the `prolog` directory, you can run `make test` to run the unit tests.
 You can also load the test file into the swipl repl with `make test-repl` and in that repl you can run `run_tests.` to run those tests.

 The project uses the [http](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/http.html%27)), [pcre](https://www.swi-prolog.org/pldoc/man?section=pcre), and [dcg](https://www.swi-prolog.org/pldoc/doc/_SWI_/library/dcg/basics.pl) libraries, which appear to be included by default in SWIPL, and did not require any installation steps when running the project locally.

-Please note that using `make prolog-eval` or `make test` will run a a small Python script [prolog/server_test.py](prolog/server_test.py) which tests the REST API by coordinating the Prolog server and a Prolog client on the same port, and otherwise does no testing of its own.
-If you have any issues with this script, go to [Testing REST API](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#testing-rest-api).
+Please note that using `make prolog-eval` or `make test` will also test the REST API - for more details, go to [REST API Overview](https://github.students.cs.ubc.ca/ph1l1pp3/cpsc312-project#rest-api-overview).

 #### CLI Overview
 This program provides a REPL, which can be initialized by running `swipl main.pl`: